wkhere/stackless/Doc/library/os.rst

    Set the list of supplemental group ids associated with the current process to *groups*. *groups* must be a sequence, and each element must be an integer identifying a group.
 This operation is typically available only to the superuser.

    Availability: Unix.

 .. function:: setpgrp()

-   Call the system call :cfunc:`setpgrp` or :cfunc:`setpgrp(0, 0)` depending on which version is implemented (if any).
+   Call the system call :c:func:`setpgrp` or :c:func:`setpgrp(0, 0)` depending on which version is implemented (if any).
 See the Unix manual for the semantics.

    Availability: Unix.

 .. function:: setpgid(pid, pgrp)

-   Call the system call :cfunc:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
+   Call the system call :c:func:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
 See the Unix manual for the semantics.

    Availability: Unix.

+.. function:: setregid(rgid, egid)

+   Set the current process's real and effective group ids.

+   Availability: Unix.

+.. function:: setresgid(rgid, egid, sgid)

+   Set the current process's real, effective, and saved group ids.

+   Availability: Unix.

+   .. versionadded:: 3.2

+.. function:: setresuid(ruid, euid, suid)

+   Set the current process's real, effective, and saved user ids.

+   Availability: Unix.

+   .. versionadded:: 3.2

 .. function:: setreuid(ruid, euid)

    Set the current process's real and effective user ids.

    Availability: Unix.

-.. function:: setregid(rgid, egid)

-   Set the current process's real and effective group ids.
-Availability: Unix.

 .. function:: getsid(pid)

-   Call the system call :cfunc:`getsid`.
+   Call the system call :c:func:`getsid`.
 See the Unix manual for the semantics.

    Availability: Unix.

 .. function:: setsid()

-   Call the system call :cfunc:`setsid`.
+   Call the system call :c:func:`setsid`.
 See the Unix manual for the semantics.

    Availability: Unix.